 A note on names matters here.
 He is Jorge Eduardo Mora López, and should not be confused with the late General Jorge Enrique Mora Rangel, a former armed-forces commander and Havana peace negotiator who died in December 2025.

 His most recent political turn came in Norte de Santander, the volatile department on the Venezuelan border, where he ran De la Espriella’s campaign operation.
-He has said the roughly four-month effort there produced what he called a highly positive balance, and it clearly cemented his standing inside the new movement.
+He has said the roughly four-month effort produced what he called a highly positive balance, and it clearly cemented his standing inside the new movement.

 A sharp break from “Total Peace”